JanWerder/Acedia/README.md

 Ad the name suggest, the invincible powerup, protects the player from all damage during its activation.
 Dropping of the stage, will respawn the player at a random location and running into a roller, will deflect him.
 The time is not scaled with difficulty, but with upgrades

 ### Speed ###
 The speed boost, gives the player addional movement speed for a certain amount of seconds.
-The amount is not scaled with difficulty, but with upgrades
+The amount is not scaled with difficulty, but with upgrades.
+When the player runs off the level with a speed boost, he stays in mid-air for a couple of seconds before he falls down and dies.
+This should allow compensation for the lost control over the character

 ## Tiles ##